fabmob/standard-covoiturage/docs/src/functional_blocks.md

 #### 3.2.4.
 Booking information push from carsharing operator to MaaS platform (booking feed flow)

-The booking feed is the channel by which the transport operator sends information to the MaaS platform, about the booking events happening on the transport operator website or app.
+The booking feed is the channel by which the carpooling operator sends information to the MaaS platform, about the booking events happening on the carpooling operator website or app.
 The booking feed mechanism relies on an [Open ID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) identity layer where the Provider is the MaaS platform, subsequently referred to as "MaaS connect".
 See [the dedicated